Elections in Australia: Federal Parliament

-The Australian Parliament consists of two chambers, the House of Representatives (commonly also referred as the lower house) and the Senate (also referred as the upper house).
-The House of Representatives has 151 members, elected for a maximum term of three years in single-member constituencies (each approximately equal in voters).
+The Australian Parliament consists of two chambers (known as a bicameral Parliament), the House of Representatives (commonly also referred as the lower house) and the Senate (also referred as the upper house).
+The House of Representatives has 150 members, elected for a maximum term of three years in single-member constituencies (each approximately equal in voters).
 Elections are conducted by a system of preferential voting (also called alternative voting or instant-runoff voting).

 The Senate has 76 senators, elected through a preferential system of proportional representation with a system of single transferable vote, with each state constituting a single constituency normally returning 6 senators every three years and each territory constituting a single constituency returning two senators.
 Electors in the two territories elect senators for non-fixed terms that are defined by the term of the House of Representatives.
 State senators normally serve fixed six-year terms, with half of the seats in each State expiring every three years.
 In the event of a double dissolution, the terms of all the members of the Senate and the House of Representatives seats end immediately.

 State Parliaments and Territory Legislative Assemblies

 South Australia

 The Parliament of South Australia is a bicameral legislature.
-The House of Assembly (lower house) comprises 47 members elected by preferential voting every 4 years from single member electorates.
+The House of Assembly (lower house) comprises 47 members elected by full preferential voting every 4 years from single member electorates.
 The Legislative Council (upper house) comprises 22 members elected by proportional representation of single transferable vote every 8 years.

 Queensland

-The Parliament of Queensland is unicameral, consisting of the Legislative Assembly of 93 members elected for a 4 year term from single member electorates using fully preferential voting.
+The Parliament of Queensland is unicameral, consisting of the Legislative Assembly of 93 members elected for a 4 year term from single member electorates using full preferential voting.